Mount Qingcheng: Jianfu Palace

 "Located at the foot of Mount Zhangren, Jianfu Palace was firstly built in the Tang dynasty and repeatedly renovated in the following dynasties.
 There are only two halls and three compounds renovated in the Qing dynasty left today.
 Leading figures of the Taoist school are worshiped in the splendid Main Hall of Jianfu Palace.
-In Weixin Pavilion, the dresser of the Princess consort of Prince Qingfu in the Ming dynasty.
+In Weixin Pavilion, the dresser of the Princess consort of Prince Qingfu in the Ming dynasty, is preserved.

 It is the first Taoist temple on Mount Qingcheng."

 Chaoyang Cave

 "Located at the foot of the main peak of Mount Laoxiao, the Cave is deep, with drops of water falling down occasionally.
 Chaoyao Cave is also a magnificent Taoist temple built under steep cliffs which are part of the terrain."

 Shangqing Palace

 "Located at the peak of Mount Qingcheng with an altitude over 1,500 m, Shangqing Palace marks the end of the touring route of Mount Qingcheng.
 Buildings such as Laojun Hall, Sanqing Hall, Wenwu Hall, and Tao Te Ching Preaching Hall in the Taoist temple of Shangqing Palace with several cultural relics, were originally built in the Jin Dynasty."